 Problems, boulders, games, cars, film, animation, & 00s/90s nostalgia.

-I started using Photoshop CS2 at the age of 10, having found the program in my older brothers computer.
-After playing around for fun, I began making banner graphics for forum users in a CS 1.6 gaming forum.
-Creating a request thread offering free designs, each with unique cut-out characters, typography (my #1 was Century Gothic), and effects that were self-taught.
+I started using Photoshop CS2 when I was 10 years old with a cracked version (gasp) in my brothers computer.
+After playing around for fun, I found myself making banner graphics for forum users in a CS 1.6 gaming forum.
+Creating a request thread offering free designs, each with unique cut-out characters, typography (my #1 was Century Gothic), and effects that were self-taught from tutorials online.

-In Year 12, for my Visual Arts major, I created 2 digital art pieces (3 canvas’ each) - initially, a psychedelic collage/mosaic series illustrating “Man and Mother Nature’s creations”, and then a mixed-media self-portrait series depicting the “Machination of Man”.
-The second piece was made since my teachers rejected the piece as it was less technical than for example paintings and sculptures.
+In Year 12, for my Visual Arts major, I created 2 digital art pieces (3 canvas’ each) - the first, a psychedelic collage composite series illustrating “Man and Mother Nature’s creations”, and then a mixed-media composite self-portrait series depicting the “Machination of Man”.
+The second piece was made since my teachers rejected the first piece as the medium did not suffice, in comparison to other students' paintings and sculptures.
+From there, I lost all desire to pursue digital art and design.

-After high school, I pursued musical theatre and acting for a short time - having left design behind not knowing there were careers in it.
-A creative at the core, but needing to be of service for others, I tried my hand at engineering and mechanics (trade).
+Having left design behind not knowing there were careers in it.
+After high school, I pursued musical theatre and acting for a short time.
+A creative at the core, but needing to be of service for others, I withdrew my enrolment to a theatre school in the USA and tried my hand at engineering and mechanics (trade).
 After a few mishaps here and there, and I looked around and wondered - what was I missing?
-I remember the days of Photoshop and found my passion for design again.
+I remembered the days of Photoshop and discovered design as a discipline.

 LEARNINGS OVER THE YEARS